Rich4ever11/code_path_final/README.md

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]

+### Comment On, Rate and Open Forum Discuss Locations They Have Visited With Other Users

+Allow a user to make comments on a location, reply to comments on a location and give a rating 1/5 on a location.
+Also allow for a user to verify that they visited a location and upon verification an indication is added to the users comment or profile

+### Add Location For Romantic Time or Group/FriendShip Building

+Users can be given the role of location adders or simply add a location they visited give a description about the experience and allow for it to become searchable in the web application

 ## Installation Instructions

 [instructions go here]